Best design review software in 2026 (for teams that ship faster)

 • Free: 3 projects

-• Plus: $8/mo – Unlimited projects
+• Plus: $8/mo — unlimited projects

 14. Notion (with comments)

-Best for: Teams already using Notion
+Best for: Teams already using Notion who need basic visual feedback without a separate tool

 Key features:

-• Embed images and PDFs
+• Embed images, PDFs, and Figma designs

-• Version history
+• Version history (paid plans)

 Pricing: